Center for STEAM Education

 Administratively housed in the College of Education, the Center for STEAM Education is a university-wide vehicle for integrating work in the sciences, engineering, art, mathematics, and technology (STEAM fields) with K-12 classrooms.

-The center's mission is to improve the quality of STEAM teaching and learning throughout Kansas.
+Mission: To improve the quality of STEAM teaching and learning throughout Kansas.

 This work has focused on how to integrate contemporary STEAM research and development into K-12 classrooms.
 Projects that place STEAM graduate students in K-12 classrooms as 'resident scientists' enable young people to learn about/participate in research.
 A similar project placing graduate students in classrooms as 'resident engineers' engages K-12 students in programming sensors for classroom use.
 Projects in sustainability and climate change explore youth engagement in contemporary issues.